How to Return Mail to Sender via Canada Post? (Step-by-Step Guide)

 A recipient has to return a mail when the addressee does not live at that address.
 You must first contact the sender to inform them about the mistake.
 It is necessary to cross out the mailer’s postal address to tell Canada Post that the sender has used an incorrect address on the mailer.
 You should also write “Moved” or “Unknown” on the mail you received to confirm why you are returning it.
 Visit a Street Letter Box to deposit the mail and let Canada Post send it back to the sender.

-The postal service is legally required to send all the mailers they receive.
-However, Canada Post also has specific conditions for returning mail that they deliver.
-For example, they won’t accept a return mail if you open the mailer.
 As long as you don’t open or alter the mailer or parcel Canada Post does not charge any additional fees to return it.
 However, the sender will need to pay for the shipment return.
 The recipient has no obligation to pay for the return mail.
 In this guide, we will discuss everything you need to know about return mail.

 Also, we discuss the finer details of Canada Post return mail such as the process involved in sending a return mail and its liability coverage